Code-Institute-Submissions/Memory-Madness/README.md

 ## Wireframe and process mapping:
 To begin the process I draw out how I would like the game to appear on mobile and desktop.
 On mobile defining where start button line up two by two, number of cards in a column and sizing.
 On desktop buttons in one line and two rows of cards.
 In addition to this I have provided a process map where I attempted to draw out the game process with yes / no routes.
 This allowed me to check through the functions which would be required to generate the game.
-These douments can be found at
+These documents can be found at [wireframes](https://github.com/hob71/MP2---Memory-Madness/blob/master/Wireframe.pdf) and [process flow map](https://github.com/hob71/MP2---Memory-Madness/blob/master/Card-Process-Flow.pdf).

 ## Testing:
 Throughout the coding I have been able to test if functions have been called through adding ``console.log()`` at various stages.
 This code has now been removed from the final version to keep the code clean.